Events & Tickets

 As a former ice hockey player, Miss Oliverio enjoys ice skating and watching her hometown NHL team.
 She also regularly paints portraits and landscapes, loves travelling to new places and drinking coffee.

-Corbin Castro is a first-year Horn Fellow at the New World Symphony.
+Corbin Castro is a third-year Horn Fellow at the New World Symphony.
 He has most recently performed as an extra/substitute horn with the Houston Grand Opera and Naples Philharmonic.

 Mr. Castro has had the pleasure of spending his summers making music with the Verbier Festival in southern Switzerland, Tanglewood Music Center in the Berkshires and the Spoleto Festival in Charleston, South Carolina.
 While participating in these ensembles he performed under the direction of artists such as Zubin Mehta, Valery Gergiev, Andris Nelsons and Esa-Pekka Salonen.